apache/airflow/docs/best-practices.rst

 Communication
 --------------

-Airflow executes tasks of a DAG in different directories, which can even be present on different servers in case you are using :doc:`Kubernetes executor <../executor/kubernetes>` or :doc:`Celery executor <../executor/celery>`.
+Airflow executes tasks of a DAG on different servers in case you are using :doc:`Kubernetes executor <../executor/kubernetes>` or :doc:`Celery executor <../executor/celery>`.
 Therefore, you should not store any file or config in the local filesystem — for example, a task that downloads the JAR file that the next task executes.
+In the case of :class:`Local executor <airflow.executors.local_executor.LocalExecutor>`, storing a file on disk can make retries harder e.g., your task requires a config file that is deleted by another task in DAG.

-Always use XCom to communicate small messages between tasks or S3/HDFS to communicate large messages/files.
+If possible, use ``XCom`` to communicate small messages between tasks or S3/HDFS to communicate large messages/files.
+For example, a task that stores processed data in S3.
+The task can push the S3 path for the latest data in ``Xcom``, and the downstream tasks can pull the path from XCom and use it to read the data.

 The tasks should also not store any authentication parameters such as passwords or token inside them.
-Always use :ref:`Connections <concepts-connections>` to store data securely in Airflow backend and retrieve them using a unique connection id.
+Where at all possible, use :ref:`Connections <concepts-connections>` to store data securely in Airflow backend and retrieve them using a unique connection id.

 Variables
 ---------

-You should avoid usage of Variables outside an operator's ``execute()`` method or Jinja templates if possible, as Variables create a connection to metadata DB of Airflow to fetch the value which can slow down parsing and place extra load on the DB.
+You should avoid usage of Variables outside an operator's ``execute()`` method or Jinja templates if possible, as Variables create a connection to metadata DB of Airflow to fetch the value, which can slow down parsing and place extra load on the DB.

 Airflow parses all the DAGs in the background at a specific period.
 The default period is set using ``processor_poll_interval`` config, which is by default 1 second.
 During parsing, Airflow creates a new connection to the metadata DB for each Variable.
 It can result in a lot of open connections.